rijkvp/YT-Shell/README.md

 #  ![Project Logo](img/icon-64.png) YT-Shell

 YT-Shell is a browser extension that helps you stay focused while browsing YouTube.
-The extension ensures that you are not distracted with the aim of spending your time on 'quality content'.
-It works by injecting CSS and JS that hide things from the site.
-There are settings for blocking stuff including blocking recommendations, hiding upcummies and thumbnails.
+The extension ensures that you are not distracted by recommendations and other stuff with the goal of spending your time on 'quality content'.
+The extension works by injecting CSS & JS that hide things from the website.
+There are various settings for blocking stuff including blocking recommendations, hiding upcummies and thumbnails: see [features](#features).

 ## Installation

 The extension is currently only available in the Microsoft Edge Add-ons store because I don't want to pay for the registration fees for the Chrome Web Store.
+If you want to install the extension for other chromium-based browsers like Chrome or Brave follow the [manual installation](#manual-installation) instructions below.

 ### Microsoft Edge

 <a href="https://microsoftedge.microsoft.com/addons/detail/ytshell/dicfaohifjibflnmnbokaeoakkdlkaij"><img src="https://user-images.githubusercontent.com/585534/107280673-a5ece780-6a26-11eb-9cc7-9fa9f9f81180.png" alt="Get YT-Shell for Microsoft Edge"></a>

 [__Get from Microsoft Edge Add-ons store__](https://microsoftedge.microsoft.com/addons/detail/ytshell/dicfaohifjibflnmnbokaeoakkdlkaij)

 ### Manual installation

-1. Download and unzip the [latest release](https://github.com/rijkvp/YT-Shell/releases) from GitHub or clone the repository.
+1. Download and unpack the [latest release](https://github.com/rijkvp/YT-Shell/releases) archive from GitHub or clone the repository.

-2. Make sure developer mode is enabled in your browser.
-On most chromium browsers there's a switch on the extensions page where you can enable it.
+2. Go to the extensions page of your chromium browser.
+On Chrome and Brave the extension page can be found in the menu on upper right corner.

+3. To install a downloaded extension, developer mode must be enabled.
+Find the 'Developper mode' toggle and enable it.

-3. Press 'load unpacked' and select the extension folder to load and enable it.
+4. Press 'load unpacked' and select the extension folder to load and enable it.

+5. The extension is now installed!
+Go to [YouTube](https://www.youtube.com) to test it out and open the settings panel to tweak the settings.

 ## Features